NeIC 2024 - Nordic e-Infrastructure Collaboration Conference "Nordic e-Infrastructure Tomorrow"

 Speakers: Alberto Lanzanova, Jake Muff

-Workshop: Sensitive data - Opening and sharing of personal data: ethical and legal issues and solutions Part I Main room
+Workshop: Sensitive data - Opening and sharing of personal data: ethical and legal issues and solutions Part I Peterson Hall

 When working with personal data, the General Data Protection Regulation (GDPR) poses a challenging situation for European researchers: the protection of the personal data of the study subjects can limit the transparency and sustainability of the scientific process by restricting data sharing and reuse.
 In recent years, national legislation have regulated the reuse of data originally collected for medical purposes, but the process for sharing non-medical research personal data is still unclear.